Most Deaths In A Flood In Us History

 2. Develop an Emergency Plan: Create a comprehensive emergency plan that includes evacuation routes, meeting points, and communication strategies.
 Practice your plan with your family to ensure everyone knows what to do in the event of a flood.
 Include plans for pets and livestock, if applicable.
 Designate an out-of-state contact person who can serve as a central point of communication.

 3. Build an Emergency Kit: Assemble an emergency kit that includes essential supplies such as food, water, medications, first-aid supplies, a battery-powered radio, a flashlight, and extra batteries.
 Store your kit in a waterproof container and keep it in an accessible location.
-Update your kit regularly to ensure that supplies are fresh and in good condition.
+Update your kit regularly to confirm that supplies are fresh and in good condition.

 5. Stay Informed: Monitor weather forecasts and flood warnings from reliable sources such as NOAA and local news outlets.
 Sign up for emergency alerts and notifications from your local emergency management agency.
 Have a battery-powered or hand-crank radio available in case of power outages.